OctopusDeploy/Calamari/README.md

 ### Option 2: Package Calamari into your server build
 1. In terminal, run `./build-local.sh` (build-local.ps1 is available for Windows)
 2. Nuke will build and package up Calamari then it will update the `Calamari.Consolidated` version in your `Octopus.Server.csproj`
-3. Restart Server to force a rebuild with the new version of Calamari.
+3. Restart the Server to force a rebuild with the new version of Calamari.

 > Note: You must have a local nuget feed setup for the path `../LocalPackages` relative to this repo
 >